myltik/azure-docs.ru-ru/articles/service-fabric/service-fabric-cluster-scale-up-down.md

 <properties
-   pageTitle="Масштабирование кластера Service Fabric | Microsoft Azure" description="Масштабирование кластера Service Fabric путем настройки правил автомасштабирования для каждого типа узла или набора масштабирования виртуальных машин. Добавление узлов в кластер Service Fabric" services="service-fabric" documentationCenter=".net" authors="ChackDan"
+   pageTitle="Scale a Service Fabric cluster in or out | Microsoft Azure" description="Scale a Service Fabric cluster in or out to match demand by setting auto-scale rules for each node type/VM scale set.
+Add or remove nodes to a Service Fabric cluster" services="service-fabric" documentationCenter=".net" authors="ChackDan"